thanhhang1306/CodeForAll/README.md

 Please click [here](https://activist-toolkit-starter-code--hangpham6.repl.co) to visit the website.

 ## Installation
 Use software and/or websites that can run HTML/CSS/JavaScript.
+All but the README.md files are required for the website to run successfully.

 ## Contributing
 Pull requests are welcome but please credit Hang Pham.